Xandeum/test_web3/README.md

 # @xandeum/web3

-> Solana transaction builder for interacting with a virtual file system on the Xandeum network.
+> Solana transaction builder for interacting with a file system on the Xandeum network.

-This package provides a JavaScript/TypeScript interface to construct Solana transactions for creating, modifying, and managing virtual file systems on-chain using the Xandeum program.
+This package provides a JavaScript/TypeScript interface to construct Solana transactions for creating, modifying, and managing  file systems on-chain using the Xandeum program.

 ## ✨ Features

-- Create and destroy file systems (`bigbang`, `armageddon`)
+- Create and delete file systems (`bigbang`, `armageddon`)
-- Manage files and directories (create, rename, remove, copy)
+- Manage files and directories (`create`, `rename`, `remove`, `copy`)
 - Read and write file contents with byte-level control (`peek`, `poke`)
 - Secure path validation and serialization
 - Compatible with `@solana/web3.js`